waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Goal-Oriented Planning

 ## A. Primary Goal: Find the next town and challenge its Gym Leader
-*   **Hypothesis:** The path forward is south or west out of Violet City.
+*   **Hypothesis:** The path forward is south out of Violet City.
 *   **Plan:**
-    1. Fully explore Violet City to find the exit.
+    1. Fully explore the southern section of Violet City to find the exit.
     2. Use my newly-fixed `find_reachable_unseen_tiles` tool to guide exploration.
-    3. Once the exit is found, proceed to the next route.
+    3. Interact with any NPCs in the area for clues.

 # V. Future Plans & Ideas
 *   **Agent Idea:** Create an `exploration_strategist` agent that takes the output of `find_reachable_unseen_tiles` and suggests the most optimal tile to explore next based on current goals.